Deadline for applications

 About the residency

-In partnership with Saastamoinen Foundation and in collaboration with Cove Park and Scottish Sculpture Workshop, we now launch Ecologies in the Making: Sculpting Futures, a new artists’ residency programme focusing on making practices in a time of climate breakdown.
+In 2021, the Uniarts Helsinki´s Academy of Fine Arts in partnership with Saastamoinen Foundation and in collaboration with Cove Park and Scottish Sculpture Workshop launched a new artists’ residency programme in Scotland.
+The programme called Ecologies in the Making: Sculpting Futures focuses on making practices in a time of climate breakdown.
 The programme invites applications from those who are already exploring ecologies of making and from those who wish to (re)focus or build relationships with the more-than-human in our warming world.
 The aim is to support artists to research and develop ecological methods and contexts for their artistic practice.

 MFA or DFA alumni of the Academy of Fine Arts who work with sculptural methods or material processes can apply for the programme.
 Applications are welcome from graduates at any stage in their career.
 The residency is divided into two separate yet interconnected periods to allow for two distinct areas of development; the first two-month residency will take place at Cove Park in Argyll and Bute, and the second two-month residency at the Scottish Sculpture Workshop in Aberdeenshire.
-The residency is scheduled for autumn 2022 and the open call ends on January 30th .
+The artist can choose to realise the residency in either one consecutive period (May-August) or in two parts (May-June + another 8 weeks as agreed in autumn) in 2024.
+The open call ends on September 30th 2023.

-The selected artist will live and work at Cove Park from mid-August to early October 2022.
+The selected artist will live and work at Cove Park in spring 2024.
 Cove Park is located in rural Argyll on the west coast of Scotland, one hour north of Glasgow.
 The residency includes self-contained accommodation units, studios and communal facilities.

-The second half of the residency will take place at Scottish Sculpture Workshop in the village of Lumsden in north-east Scotland from October until early December 2022.
+The second half of the residency will take place at Scottish Sculpture Workshop in the village of Lumsden in north-east Scotland.
+The work period may follow the residency at Cove Park or it can be realised in summer or autumn 2024.
 The artist will have access to SSW’s workshops supported by expert technicians, including foundry, forge, wood, metal, cold casting and ceramics.
 Self-catering accommodation and flexible workspace in SSW’s open plan studio are included in the residency.

 Both organisations host artists from all art forms with residency programmes running throughout the year.
 Cove Park and SSW will provide the selected artist with curatorial and logistical support, and connect them with their communities, locally and nationally.
 Cove Park has a close relationship with the Glasgow School of Art, so the artist will be able to benefit from further support and connection from the Department of Sculpture & Environmental Art.